sarbal/howdoI/workflows/howtos_ase.md

 # Genotypes
 ## Create a personal genome
-Using gtgtools to keep a haploid version.
+Using gtgtools to make a haploid version.
 Insert only the homozygous alternate SNPs/indels (ie markes as 1/1 in the VCF file).

-Other tools exist to do this, such as WASP.
+Other tools exist to do this too, such as WASP.
+This makes diploid genomes, and requires phased genomes.